ink sketching coursE

 A five-week drawing adventure exploring landscapes with ink.

-This online course is the perfect way to kick off the year with a new creative habit through weekly classes and a 35 day drawing challenge (drawing every day is optional, of course, but the most fun!) while learning and being supported by me and an amazing community of fellow sketchers.
+This online course is the perfect way to start a new creative habit through five core classes, bonus sketching lessons, and a 35 day drawing challenge (drawing every day is optional, of course, but the most fun!) while learning and being supported by me and an amazing community of fellow sketchers.

 Ink sketching transformed my creative practice